 Similarly, don’t confuse this laser fat loss procedure with ultrasonic liposuction.
 Also called ultrasound-assisted liposuction (UAL), it uses ultrasonic waves to obliterate fat cells.
 The surgeon uses a cannula to suck up the liquefied mass.
 The process parallels regular liposuction, only the substance is easier to suck out because it’s less solid.
 UAL is an invasive surgery, quite different from laser treatment for weight loss in terms of increased recovery time, side effects, and risks.

 While Emerald Laser is a “cold” therapy, CoolSculpting is actually cold!
-The procedure is also called cryolipolysis, or the “fat freezing” method.
+This non-invasive cosmetic procedure is also called cryolipolysis, or the “fat freezing” method.

 CoolSculpting cools the targeted area so much that fat cells break down and die.
 Because fat cells are more sensitive to cold than other cells are, the procedure can target them without damaging the whole area.